Contents

 -

 When the first tuple arrives on the input stream, a window is immediately opened.
-You should notice a few things:
+Consider the following points:

 -

-The new window contains the data for the first tuple, but it has "room" for three tuples: recall that the dimension sets the window size to
+The new window contains the data for the first tuple, but it has room for three tuples, since the dimension sets the window size to

 3